Ming-Hao/chrome-whisper-transcriber/README.md

 # chrome-whisper-transcriber

 Just a small personal experiment for playing with Chrome Extensions and native messaging.
-This extension captures audio from a browser tab and sends it to a local Python script that runs OpenAI Whisper for transcription.
+This extension captures audio from a browser tab and sends it to a local Python script that runs OpenAI Whisper for transcription, then lets you instantly replay the captured audio or jump to the saved files from the popup log.

 You can now trigger recordings directly with a keyboard shortcut (default `Alt+E`) in addition to the popup buttons.